houska102/KyndrylProject/README.md

-# Frontend and Backend have their readme in the respective folders
+## Frontend and Backend have their readme in their respective folders.